consuldemocracy/docs/english-documentation/introduction/local_installation/README.md

 ```

 And setup database credentials with your `consul` user in your new `database.yml` file.
+# Had issues with progress past this point.
+I think you need implicit instruction on the edit of database.yml!
+Otherwise rake tasks abort!

+# On recent install rake loaded v 13.0.3 which caused the process to stall
-1. Run the following [Rake tasks](https://github.com/ruby/rake) to create and fill your local database with the minimum data needed to run the application:
+8. Run the following [Rake tasks](https://github.com/ruby/rake -v 13.0.1) to create and fill your local database with the minimum data needed to run the application:

 ```bash
 rake db:create